kastelo/syncthing-configd/README.md

         id: "default"
     }

     # Also an individual folder for each device.
-The mode and path are used
+The `settings` are used if
-    # if the folder needs to be created.
+    # the folder needs to be created, otherwise the device is simply added
+    # to the existing folder configuration.
     folder {
         id: "${name}"
         settings {